MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 **Recommendations:**

--Incomes can be increased to increase retention.
+1. Companies may consider pay raises to increase retention.
 Although we don’t know this organization’s overtime policy, either limiting the amount of overtime or increasing its incentive could decrease turnover.